 - As required by M.G.L.c.
 71, § 370, the content of school wide professional development will be informed by research and will include information on:

-The CSBC will work closely with families and the Parent Advisory Council to promote a caring and respectful environment within our program.
+- BCCS will work closely with families and the Parent Advisory Council to promote a caring and respectful environment within our program.
 We also will work closely with families to increase the capacity of the school to prevent and respond to bullying.
 Resources for families and communication with them are essential aspects of effective collaboration.
-The CSBC will work collaboratively with our Special Educaton Parent Advisory Council to offer education programs for parents and guardians that are focused on the parental components of the anti-bullying curricula and any social competency curricula used by CSBC including:
+BCCS will work collaboratively with our Special Education Parent Advisory Council to offer education programs for parents and guardians that are focused on the parental components of the anti-bullying curricula and any social competency curricula used by BCCS including:

 - Incidents may be reported by parents, guardians, staff, and others.
 It is not required that the Incident Reporting Form be used.
 Report may be made to the program director in writing, telephone, or personal conversation.
 Reports may be made anonymously but no disciplinary action will be taken solely on the basis of an anonymous report.

 - The program director will take steps to assess the need to restore a sense of safety to the alleged target and/or protect the target from further incidents.